apcurran/calculator/README.md

 Link to the [Calculator](https://apcurran.github.io/calculator/)!

 This project focused on designing and implementing a functional calculator that also includes decimal, delete, and all clear buttons.
 The main focus was on selection/manipulation of DOM elements.

-- Mobile-friendly layout
+### Features:

+- Module pattern used for containment of calculator functionality

 - Functioning buttons for addition, subtraction, multiplication, and division

 - Decimal, all clear, and delete buttons included

+- Mobile-friendly layout